PressForward/pressforward/readme.txt

 * Added OG URL tag to forwarded pages.
 * Updated Readability script to detect Medium.
 * Updated Readability script to retrieve pages using File Get Contents when no other methods work.
-* Separate out a number of template functions into their own class.
+* Separated out a number of template functions into their own class.
 * Attach the navbar on scroll.
 * Moved Refresh button to Tools.
 * Better assure that the system retrieves open graph images and sets them as Featured Images.
-* Display and sort by Last Time Feed Retrieved.
 * Allows feed URLs to be changed via Quick Edit.
 * Set up functions to better detect current page.
 * Set up a debug function for displaying current page.